 “Males between the ages of 18 and 25 will almost certainly see their rates go down after they get married,” said Michael Barry, a spokesman for the Insurance Information Institute, in an interview, noting older men may see their rate drop by a lesser amount.
 “There is actuarial evidence that young men are less likely to file claims if they are married.”

-Statistically, men are more likely to get into accidents, have more driving-under-the-influence of alcohol accidents (DUIs) and fewer serious accidents than women.4
+Statistically, men are more likely to get into accidents, have more driving-under-the-influence of alcohol accidents (DUIs) and fewer serious accidents than women.

 Combining policies post-marriage, however, does not automatically result in savings.

-The Department of Motor Vehicles notes the driving records of both you and your spouse will be factored into your new premium.
+The driving records of both you and your spouse will be factored into your new premium.
 Thus, if your spouse has multiple tickets or accidents on his record, your rates may actually rise.

 It may also make sense to maintain separate policies if your spouse drives a car that is pricier to insure (like a classic car) or travels many more miles per day or month than you.